ananthp/beautifulnote/blog/_posts/2010-04-07-carnatic-music-theory-download.markdown

 <!--more-->

 <p></p>
-<small>Detailed Syllabus in Telugu, for all years of Certificate and Diploma courses can be found [here]( {{ site.url }}/{{ page.syllabus}}).
+<small>Detailed Syllabus in Telugu, for all years of Certificate and Diploma courses can be found <a {{ site.external_link }} href='{{ page.syllabus | absolute_url }}'>here</a>.
 It's a scanned-and-reformatted copy of the official syllabus from some time ago.
 Do contact the university/college and ensure it is valid and current.